 This is a post from the State Bar of Michigan's official blog.
 The post is the original content of University of Indiana School of Law Professor Gerard Magliocca.

-Not that this would ever happen in Michigan, but Prof. Magliocca guest blogs at Balkinization on the constitutional implications of a state going into default, in "Too Big To Fail" States".
-He says we better get ready, especially for a default by a big state:
+Not that this would ever happen in Michigan, but Prof. Magliocca guest blogs at Balkinization on the constitutional implications of a state going into default, in

 The prospect that a state like California might default or need a bailout raises two interesting constitutional questions.
 The first is whether Congress can attach conditions to a bailout that would require a state to undertake substantial reforms of its constitution.
 I think the answer is yes.
 Under South Dakota v.
 Dole, Congress has broad authority to place strings on the receipt of federal money so long as there is some relationship or germaneness between the money and the terms.
 After all, the state is always free not to take the funds.